 4. Healthy Pregnancy

-Pregnant women should consume more iron rich foods than anyone else.
-Pregnant women’s iron needs are around 27mg daily and this is often covered in a pre-natal multi-vitamin.
-Also, pregnant women should consider consuming more healthy fat and folate rich foods during pregnancy.
+Pregnant women should consume more iron-rich foods than anyone else since not only do they require iron, but they also need to meet the needs of the fetus and placenta.
+Pregnant women’s iron needs are around 27 milligrams daily, and this is often covered in a prenatal multivitamin.
+Pregnant women should also consider consuming more healthy fat and folate-rich foods during pregnancy.

 5. Restless Leg Syndrome

-It is best to obtain iron from your diet.
-You should only supplement with iron if you are deficient and you should do so under the supervision of a health professional.
-The most common side effect of iron supplements include stomach upset, nausea, diarrhea, constipation, and heartburn.
+It’s best to obtain iron from your diet by regularly consuming iron-rich foods.
+You should only supplement with iron if you’re deficient, and you should do so under the supervision of a health professional.
+The most common side effect of iron supplements include upset stomach, nausea, diarrhea, constipation and heartburn.

 Although iron deficiency is extremely common, it’s thankfully also quite curable.
-The best way to avoid iron deficiency or recover from it, is to make sure that you are eating iron-rich foods on a daily basis.
+The best way to avoid iron deficiency or recover from it is to make sure that you eat iron-rich foods on a daily basis.
+Sometimes iron supplements may be necessary, but upping your dietary intake of foods high in iron is a natural and safe way to improve your iron levels.